grap/odoo-addons-misc/sale_recovery_moment/README.rst

 .. figure:: /sale_recovery_moment/static/description/sale_prepare_category_tree.png
    :width: 800 px

-The picking created can be reordered by Prepare Categories with a wizard.
+The picking created can be reordered by Prepare Categories if you install the extra OCA module mass_sorting.

 Technical Limits
 ----------------

-* This module displays some Total of Sale Orders; This amount will be wrong in a multicurrencies context for the instance;
+* This module displays some totals of Sale Orders; This amount will be wrong in a multicurrencies context for the instance.

 Credits